fuzzylogicxx/fuzzylogic/posts/dos-and-dont’s-of-changing-visual-order-with-css.md

 So, what’s the problem?

+Essentially we cause people problems when we create a disconnect between tabbing order and visual order.

+Let’s dig into the detail.

 ## People browse web pages in different ways

 We know that a web page’s visitors are likely to have a range of different abilities.
 While some experience the full extent of our our visual design, others are visually-impaired or blind.
 Others still have motor impairments.
 The web was intended to be accessible and therefore web pages should cater appropriately to this range of user needs.